opensorcerer20/quizapp/README.md

         -   [ ] eyes for visibility need emphasis
         -   [ ] ios
             -   [ ] rename deck popup has transparency
-        -   [ ] FAB covers right side of items
+        -   [x] FAB covers right side of items
-            -   [ ] option 1: empty space below list
+            -   [ ] ~~option 1: empty space below list~~ doesnt work
-            -   [ ] --> option 2: on scroll down, remove add button (google search "expo on scroll down")
+            -   [ ] ~~option 2: on scroll down, remove add button (google search "expo on scroll down")~~ does work, but if item exactly at bottom with no scroll, it will be covered
+            -   [x] change trash/menu button to long press for item
         -   [ ] keyboard covers buttons on new deck
         -   [ ] constants for font size
         -   [ ] handle more narrow screen eg fold 3 (eg buttons on deck screen too wide)